- 1 What exactly is a good Domain Name?

 So try to be short and sweet.
 The domain with the longest number of characters in the Top 100 websites of the world is 17.
 My own domain name has exactly 17 characters in it.

 Your Keyword is one thing that will help you get more traffic.
 Try including the keyword for your website in your domain.
-The best way to know what your keyword is to know what product or the service you will be selling on your site.
+The best way to know your keyword is to know what product or service you will be selling on your site.

 For example, I write everything about blogging on this website.
 So I have tried fitting in the word blogging in my domain.
 Sometimes it may be hard for you to make your keywords fit in the domain.